Somerset off-peak bus services 'at risk'

 Some evening and weekend bus services in Somerset may be stopped completely because of cuts by the county council.

 The Conservative-run authority voted in November to cut its subsidies to bus services by 46%, saving £2.6m.

 No decision has been made on which routes or services will lose out, but bus operators say off-peak services will take a "significant" hit.

 The council said it would look at which routes could be cut after its budget meeting next month.

 It said there was the possibility that bus operators could step in.

-But one bus company said the changes meant "Somerset would close for business at six o'clock".'No links'
+But one bus company said the changes meant "Somerset would close for business at six o'clock".

 David Redgewell, from Transport South West, said: "We're extremely concerned that people working in Bristol and Bath will find it very difficult to get home at night to the Mendip towns.